TUWAIQ-PYTHON-4/Django_Project_1/README.md

 The main objective behind this project is to build a back-end Django application using what you learn during this week.
 Moreover, to evaluate Django learning outcomes by applying main concepts using technologies related such as MVT pattern, PostgreSQL, ORM, etc.

 ### Project Idea
-The project idea is a online store for jewelrey called "Lavender" is has 3 types of products (earrings ,nackleses,rings). the website has 3 pages (home,products,review). the user can browsing this store and write review also delete it and edit it
+The project idea is an online store for jewelrey called "Lavender" is has 3 types of products (earrings ,necklaces,rings). the website has 3 pages (home,products,review). the user can browsing this store and write review also delete it and edit it